A fantastic time outdoors! Our qualified instructors will take you on a journey of exciting exercises with heaps of support.

 Minors (11-18 years) can enrol in the course, but can only apply for a minor’s licence, with the option to apply for a full licence when turning 18.

-Contact the QRA to discuss your situation if you have any concerns regarding your ability to meet the weapons licensing requirements or to participate in the theoretical and/or practical component of the course.
-This includes disabilities of any kind.
+Contact the QRA to discuss your situation if you have any concerns regarding your ability to meet the weapons licensing requirements or to participate in the theory component or practical component of the course.
+This includes participants with disabilities of any kind.
 Our qualified instructors can give advice on which arrangements can be made for your safe participation in the course.

 Go to the calendar to find the prices and booking information for QRA’s AB and ABH courses at Belmont Shooting Complex.
 Prices for all other categories are available on request.